AaronChapman/padseek/README.md

 -**to operate:**
 - hit the period [ t ] key for each beat to determine the number of beats per minute
 - hit the [ r ] key to reset the bpm counter
-- hit the [ s ] key to set the sequence tempo to the newly calculated bpm
+- hit the [ s ] key to set the sequence tempo field to the newly calculated bpm

--**set tempo:**
-- this button will set the tempo field according to your calculated tempo

 ---
 ## randomization module